eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/2020/Workshops/DemogRaphic Research and Data Analysis/Day 1 - Introduction to Demographic Data Analysis/README.md

 The R synthax would usually comprise of:

-  - a function
+  - variables and functions

-  - '<-' the assignment operator
+  - `<-` the assignment operator

   - = for arguments

-  - '# for comments/description/documentation
+  - `#` for comments/description/documentation

   - $ the operator